spk121/potato-make/README.md

 older than the parent.

 If a build recipe fails...
-If '-i', mark current node as 'skip', then keep going.
+If '--ignore-errors', mark current node as 'skip', then keep going.
-If '-k', mark all siblings as 'skip', and mark the direct ancestors 'skip', keep going.
+If '--continue-on-error', mark all siblings as 'skip', and mark the direct ancestors 'skip', keep going.
 Else, quit.